ludwig-l/environment-keyword-mapping/README.md

 ## Some more notes

+* The script uses artical retrieval from the New York Times.
+Therefore, a valid API key is needed which can be obtained from [here](https://developers.nytimes.com/).
+Create a file named `nytimes_api_key.txt` and place it in the same folder.
+The script will read in the key from this file.
 * In the file `gui_app.py` the GUI implementation of the script can be found, but currently this is still under development.
 * For the word2vec part of the program (task 8) one needs to download the pre-trained model.
 In the respective part of the script there is a hint on where to download the model.